arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

         module load slurm/blanca
         module load gcc/10.2.0                (gcc is preloaded automatically in the batch version of the script.)

-- run interactive jobs with:
+- run interactive jobs with (after starting the interactive node; see README_SLURM):

         ./rundb_1line.sh